 The Grado SR80e are mediocre headphones for casual use but deliver an above-average and open sound for critical listening.
 Unfortunately, they leak a lot and would be distracting to people around you even at lower volumes.
-They also don't block noise from entering your audio.
+They also don't block noise from entering your audio, which is not ideal for commuting.

 - Lightweight, comfortable on-ear design.